 What are “Dogs Like Bear?”

 “Dogs Like Bear” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “He was born on the Bayou then bounced through seven shelters in five states, was placed in two fosters and went through one failed adoption before he landed in his forever home.
 He can look like a "tough guy" sometimes, but he's about as tough as a jelly filled donut.”